JetBrains/kotlin-mobile-docs/topics/samples.md

 ## PeopleInSpace

-Want to learn how to set up your KMM project to work with modern UI frameworks, such as Swift UI and Jetpack Compose?
-Check out KMM samples from [John O'Reilly](https://johnoreilly.dev/), especially PeopleInSpace project.
-It's minimalistic, but powerful, goes along with series of interesting blogposts and has a nice bonus - watchOS target usage demonstration: [https://github.com/joreilly/PeopleInSpace](https://github.com/joreilly/PeopleInSpace)
+Minimalistic, but powerful sample.
+It demonstrates how KMM can be integrated with modern UI frameworks, such as Swift UI and Jetpack Compose, goes along with series of interesting blogposts and has a nice bonus - watchOS target usage: [https://github.com/joreilly/PeopleInSpace](https://github.com/joreilly/PeopleInSpace)

 ## GitFox SDK